Exclusive: After Quitting Last Year, Senior U.S. Intelligence Official Now Talks

 All of which makes keeping the public apprised of attempts at foreign interference a delicate matter.

 "From the intelligence perspective, we always tried to be very careful not to do our adversaries' work for us," Gordon warns.
-"In other words, not overblow or overreport things so that everyone thought, oh, well, gosh, you can't trust anything.
+"In other words, not overblow or overreport things so that everyone thought, 'Oh, well, gosh, you can't trust anything.'
 And I think we have been, by and large, successful."

 Intelligence, Gordon adds, should not be dismissed as simply opinions of analysts that can be ignored.

-"Intelligence is never what those people think," says the former spy.
+"Intelligence is never what those people think," the former spy says.
 "Intelligence is what those people have assessed based on data they collect, albeit sometimes it's sparse data, and then put together in a way that people can understand the foundation for that judgment."

-Gordon is currently a consultant to Microsoft, "trying to take the wisdom that I acquired and now share it with companies and citizens so that they might make the kinds of decisions that I think will be necessary to keep us all happy and prosperous — and if I do it right, I'll have more time to spend with my grandchildren than I did in the first 40 years."
+Gordon is currently a consultant to Microsoft Corp., "trying to take the wisdom that I acquired and now share it with companies and citizens so that they might make the kinds of decisions that I think will be necessary to keep us all happy and prosperous — and if I do it right, I'll have more time to spend with my grandchildren than I did in the first 40 years."

 But Gordon expresses no regrets about the decades she spent trying "to keep America safe."